schmidt-jake/accrued-wages-interest/README.md

 ## Takeaways

 - Ha, this was fun!
-- Try to work slightly less towards the start of your pay period than towards the end, due to the extra discounting factor.
+- Try to work slightly less towards the start of your pay period than towards the end, due to the discounting factor diminishing over time.
 Lol.
 - Negotiate to get paid more frequently? 🤷‍♀️